-The federal Fair Housing Act of 1968 and the federal Fair Housing Act Amendments Act of 1988 prohibit discrimination on the basis of the following criteria (called “protected categories”): race or color; religion; national origin; familial status or age—includes families with children under the age of 18 and pregnant women; disability or handicap, or sex.
+The federal Fair Housing Act of 1968 and the federal Fair Housing Act Amendments Act of 1988 (the "Acts") prohibit discrimination on the basis of:

-The federal Fair Housing Acts apply to all aspects of the landlord-tenant relationship.
+The Acts apply to all aspects of the landlord-tenant relationship.
 A landlord may not:

-Overt discrimination against persons of a certain race or religion ("No blacks allowed") is unusual but, incredibly, does still occur.
+Overt discrimination against persons of a certain race or religion ("No Black people allowed") is unusual but, incredibly, does still occur.
 Far more common is subtle discrimination that is accomplished by indirect methods.
-For example, the landlord who turns away every black applicant is discriminating just as much as the one who announces that none need apply.
+For example, the landlord who turns away every Black applicant is discriminating just as much as the one who announces that none need apply.
 And an apartment ad that says "safe Christian community" violates federal law, since applicants might reasonably conclude that Christians are preferred as tenants.

 Discrimination based on national origin is illegal, whether it's deliberate or carried out indirectly.
 For instance, an ad that offers special discounts to members of the Italian-American Club would be a likely candidate for a discrimination charge.
 And landlords cannot require proof of citizenship or immigration papers from applicants of one ethnicity but not from others, since doing so places a burden on one group that is not imposed on everyone else.
-And in California, it's illegal to ask any applicant or tenant about immigration or citizenship status.
+And in California, Colorado, and New York City, it's illegal to ask any applicant or tenant about immigration or citizenship status.

 Landlords are not allowed to explicitly or indirectly turn you away based on your family status or your age.

-While some landlords don't like renting to tenants with children, fearing the noise and wear and tear that kids might cause, the federal Fair Housing Acts prohibit discriminating on this basis.
-A landlord may not legally turn away or evict a tenant because he or she has children or because an applicant or tenant is pregnant.
+While some landlords don't like renting to tenants with children, fearing the noise and wear and tear that kids might cause, the Acts prohibit discriminating on this basis.
+A landlord may not legally turn away or evict a tenant because they have children or because an applicant or tenant is pregnant.
 Even if the landlord has a worthy motive, such as believing that children won't be safe in the building or the neighborhood, it is illegal to deny the tenancy on that basis or to make other discriminatory moves such as steering families to certain parts of the property (usually the back).

-The federal Fair Housing Acts do not expressly ban discrimination based on age.
+The Acts do not expressly ban discrimination based on age.
 Nevertheless, it is definitely forbidden under the broader prohibition against discrimination on the basis of familial status.

 A landlord cannot refuse to rent to an older person or impose special terms and conditions on the tenancy unless these same standards are applied to everyone else.
 If you have excellent references and credit history, a landlord has no legal basis for refusing you, even if you are 85 and rely to some degree on the regular assistance of a nearby adult child or friend.
 (Of course, a landlord could legally give the rental to someone else with equal or better references or financial stability.)
 However, if your current landlord reveals that you suffer from advanced senility to the point that you often wander into the wrong apartment, frequently forget to pay the rent, or are unable to undertake basic housekeeping chores, the prospective landlord can refuse to rent to you based on this age-neutral evidence that you are not likely to be a stable, reliable tenant.